krel404/requests.wtf/README.md

 # requests.wtf

-Requests is a community-sourced list of ideas that can be worth exploring for makers in the Nouns ecosystem.
+Requests is a community-sourced list of ideas worth exploring for makers in the Nouns ecosystem.

 ---